Philadelphia will reinstate its indoor mask mandate as cases rise - KTVZ

 By Elizabeth Wolfe, CNN

-Philadelphia will reinstate its indoor mask mandate as of Monday, April 18, as cases in the city quickly rise, the city Public Health Commissioner Dr. Cheryl Bettigole announced Monday.
+Philadelphia will reinstate its indoor mask mandate as of Monday, April 18, as cases in the city quickly rise, the city’s Public Health Commissioner Dr. Cheryl Bettigole announced Monday.

 Their decision comes after a slew of states and major cities dropped their masking requirements as cases began trending downward in January.
 On March 25, Hawaii became the last state to drop its mandate.